Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Results

 \subsection{Constraints of the $\mathcal{C}$ parameter for the eSM that fits the BBN observation results}

 In this subsection, we investigate the specific conditions of the parameter $\mathcal{C}$ under which BBN observations and predicted values within the eSM can be consistent with each other.
-For this purpose, linear interpolation is performed using the abundances of $\rm Y_p$ and D/H at $\mathcal{C}=0.01$ (eSM) and $\mathcal{A}=\mathcal{B}=0$ (SBBN).
+For this purpose, interpolation is performed using the abundances of $\rm Y_p$ and D/H at $\mathcal{C}=0.01\,{\rm s^2}$ (eSM) and $\mathcal{A}=\mathcal{B}=0$ (SBBN).
 Note that compared to the other elements, these two elements have precisely measured observational data (see the Sec.\,\ref{sec.V}) and are sensitive to the value of parameter $\mathcal{C}$.
 Fig.\,\ref{fig:MG_C_constraints} shows the changes in the amount of $\rm Y_p$ (left panel) and D/H (right panel) according to the $\mathcal{C}$ value in the eSM.
-In each panel, the black dashed lines represent the extrapolated values in the eSM, and the blue solid line represents the center value of the SBBN model.
+In each panel, the black dashed lines represent the interpolated values in the eSM, and the blue solid line represents the central value of the SBBN model.
 The dark (light) orange regions correspond to the observation results in $2\sigma\ (4\sigma)$ of each element.
-In the case of $\rm Y_p$, the SBBN center value agrees well within $2 \sigma$, while in the case of D/H, it is located between $2 \sigma$ and $4 \sigma$.
-It can be seen in both panels that the $\mathcal{C}$ value for $\rm Y_P$ (D/H) must be less than 0.006 (0.0005) to match observations in the range of $4\sigma$.
-We can thus conclude that precise observations of these two elements strongly constrain the eSM, and in other words non-standard \textit{\textbf{oscillating cosmic evolution}} cannot deviate too much from standard evolution.
+In the case of $\rm Y_p$, the SBBN central value agrees well within $2 \sigma$, while in the case of D/H, it is located between $2 \sigma$ and $4 \sigma$.
+In both panels, we obtain the constrained $\mathcal{C}$ value as $ 4.3 \times 10^{-4}\,{\rm s^2}$ ($1.3 \times 10^{-5}\,{\rm s^2}$) for $Y_p$ (D/H) within $4\sigma$ range. \footnote{ It is worth noting that this result provides broad upper bound compared to the one obtained from previous studies on neutron stars.
+For example, according to Ref.\,\cite{Arapoglu:2010rz}, the model of $f(R) = R + \alpha R^2$ that includes only $R^2$ term is constrained from the mass-radiation relation with observed neutron stars, which leads to $\alpha \sim 10^{9}\,{\rm cm}^2$.
+On the other hand, our result constrained by the BBN observations corresponds to the order of $\mathcal{C} \sim 10^{-5} c^2 {\rm s^2} \sim 10^{16}\,{\rm cm}^2$.
+Consequently, there is an order difference of $10^7$ between the constraint value presented in Ref.\,\cite{Arapoglu:2010rz} and our value, if we assume $\mathcal{C} \simeq \alpha$. } We can thus conclude that precise observations of these two elements strongly constrain the eSM, and in other words non-standard \textit{\textbf{oscillating cosmic evolution}} cannot deviate too much from standard evolution.
 Furthermore, it can be confirmed that the D/H abundance gives a stronger constraint than that of $\rm Y_p$, which is consistent with the fact that the D/H abundance is most sensitive to the $\mathcal{C}$ parameter of the eSM, as noted above.